hashkat/hashkat/docs/tutorial04.md

 ### Constructing The Network

-Designing a twitter suggest follow model network simulation without implementing the Barabasi configuration can be done by simply going into our INFILE.yaml file and inputting 'false' for  *use_barabasi*, and giving the *Standard* agent types a follow rate, which will be 0.01 again for this tutorial.
+Designing a twitter suggest follow model network simulation without implementing the Barabasi configuration can be done by simply going into the INFILE.yaml file we just modified above and inputting 'false' for  *use_barabasi*, and setting the *Standard* agent type follow rate again to 0.01 for this tutorial.

 ### Running and Visualizing The Network